• Policies and Disclosures

 Instructions

-4. Let the onions continue to cook, stirring and tossing occasionally as they turn a deeper brown.
+5. Let the onions continue to cook, stirring and tossing occasionally as they turn a deeper brown.
 If, at any point, the onions seem like they’re going to burn and their juices evaporate, add a teaspoon of water and stir.
-You might have to do this once or twice, but I personally never did.
+You might have to do this once or twice.

 Notes